 If you are a HostDime managed client and have questions, don’t hesitate to contact us.

 HostDime.com, Inc. is a global data center company offering an array of cloud products which include managed services for scalable cloud storage, dedicated servers, VPS (Virtual Private Servers), and colocation.
-HostDime.com owns and operates data centers in Orlando, Florida as well as Mexico and Brazil, with network facilities in Colombia, Hong Kong, India, the United Kingdom, and the Netherlands.
+HostDime.com owns and operates data centers in Orlando, Florida as well as Brazil, with network facilities in Hong Kong, India, the United Kingdom, and the Netherlands.

 Jared Smith is HostDime’s Content Marketer.